Staon/otest2/README.md

 The framework offers features:

 * a preprocessor generating service code
-* DSL is a valid C++ which doesn't fancy IDE functions like code assistance
+* DSL is a valid C++ which doesn't break fancy IDE functions like code assistance
 * test cases are grouped into test suites
 * a rich set of assertion functions with a possibility to create own one
 * test fixtures at the level of either test case or test suite